You’re not alone. These are two of the most well-known fitness equipment brands in the world.

-This post will dissect a few of the differences – although I will make the disclaimer that ultimately it comes down to the models you’re comparing.
+This post will dissect a few of their differences – although I will make the disclaimer that ultimately it comes down to the models you’re comparing.

 But overall which brand makes a better crosstrainer?
-Here’s a few things you need to know.
+Here are few things you need to know.

 First of all the main thing to cover here is that these two brands are owned and manufactured by the same company: ICON Health and Fitness.

 ICON is one of the largest manufacturers in the fitness equipment industry – they have the money, engineering facilities and talent to make a better elliptical for less.